-Every union leader—whether at the local, district council, or international level—has heard some version of this:
+Every union leader, whether at the local, district council, or international level, has heard some version of this:

-“I didn’t realize it applied to me.”
+"I didn't know about that meeting.
+No one told me.
+I didn't realize it applied to me."

 Today's members are navigating constant workplace notifications, personal obligations, social media, political messaging, and the everyday pressures of work and life.
 Union communications are competing with everything.

 That reality requires a shift in how unions think about communication.
+Not louder.
+Not more frequent.
+But more intentional.

 Why "One Message to Everyone" No Longer Works